YusufBolden/Assessment-Survey/README.md

 ```
 ### Skipping a non-applicable question

 The follow-up question to number of children in the household asks whether the other parent resides in the household.
 Since some users will indicate 0 children in the household, it would be unnecessary to ask if the other parent resides in the household as that question would be non-applicable.
 Therefore, Example 5 shows how the code compares users' input to number of children in household.
-If number of children in household compares to 0, the other parent in household is marked as 'NaN' in the CSV and the question is skipped.
+If number of children in household compares to 0, the other parent in household is marked as `NaN` in the CSV and the question is skipped.
 Otherwise, if number of children is 1 or greater, user is then probed for other parent in household.
 The code is written to where a '0' input to number of children in the household will skip any further questions relating to children in the household.
 ```
 # Example 5